 Location intelligence puts the customer at the heart of financial services

 These changes to the financial services sector and how to adapt with the times were just a few of the topics covered at this year’s 2016 Cornerstone Credit Union League Annual Meeting & Expo.
-During the meeting, which took place between April 5-7 in Oklahoma City, attendees explored how optimizing a wealth of currently underutilized location intelligence can help institutions meet challenges and grow revenues.
+During the meeting, which took place between April 5-7 in Oklahoma City, attendees explored how optimising a wealth of currently underutilised location intelligence can help institutions meet challenges and grow revenues.